sdiehl/wiwinwlh/tutorial.md

   generator (NCG) or the LLVM backend.

-Information for about each pass can dumped out via a rather large collection of flags.
+Information for each pass can dumped out via a rather large collection of flags.
 The GHC internals are very accessible although some passes are somewhat easier to understand than others.
 Most of the time ``-ddump-simpl`` and ``-ddump-stg`` are sufficient to get an understanding of how the code will compile, unless of course you're dealing with very specialized optimizations or hacking on GHC itself.

 Flag                   Action
 --------------         ------------